aTasja/MyRadio/README.md

 - Launches "My Radio - About app - Edit" screen.<br/>
 - Allows to enter new title and URL in plase of selected radio station.<br/>
 - If URL is valid radio station will be saved in database and DataActivity will starts again.<br/>
-- Otherwice user will see appropriate toast message and stay in the same screen.<br/>
+- Otherwice or if title or URL is empty user will see appropriate toast message and stay in the same screen.<br/>
 <br/>

 ### ---RadioUtils class---  <br/>